LMMS/assets/Samples/README.md

 * The samples must be in [mono](https://en.wikipedia.org/wiki/Monaural) files, unless they contain [stereo](https://en.wikipedia.org/wiki/Stereophonic_sound) signals.

+* If the samples contain stereo signals, they should be mid-panned.
+An exception to this rule is loops with different samples.

 * The samples must be [peak normalized](https://en.wikipedia.org/wiki/Audio_normalization#Peak_normalization) to -3 [dBFS](https://en.wikipedia.org/wiki/DBFS).

 * The samples must not contain unnecessary delay or start/end silence.